akamai/edgeworkers-examples/edgekv/utils/edgekv-importer/README.md

     }
     ```

-2. You can also generate an access token for use in an EdgeWorkers function by adding the `--generateToken` option
+2. You can also generate an access token for use in an EdgeWorkers function by adding the `--generateToken` option.
+This option is helpful on the initial creation of a namespace.
+After a token is generated, it can be reused until expiration.

   ```shell
   edgekv-importer --csv promo-codes.csv --key code  --namespace ecom --group promocodes --generateToken